Vaginal Complaints

 Depending on the cause, hormones, moisturizers, and agents to strengthen the vaginal environment are used for treatment.
 Also, CANNEFF VAG SUP suppositories are an effective treatment for vaginal dryness, vaginal complaints, and pain during intercourse.

 The pH value of the vagina changes to a less acidic range of 6.0 to 8.0, and there is a change in the vaginal flora towards more coliform bacteria.
-Together with other thinning developments, the changed pH value combined with reduced regenerative ability is responsible for increased susceptibility and frequency of infections and injuries.
+Together with other wasting developments, the changed pH value combined with reduced regenerative ability is responsible for increased susceptibility and frequency of infections and injuries.
 Furthermore, bleeding and pain during intercourse (dyspareunia) occur.

 Quellenverzeichnis anzeigen